gondek/notes.gondek.ca/notes/reproducable-testing.md

 # may be run several times in quick succession.

 # '--network none': Disable networking for the container.
 This is useful to
-# find unintentional requests to 3rd parties which unit tests should not
+# find unintentional requests to 3rd parties which tests should not
 # make.
 # Example 1: Triggering a code path which uses a 3rd party service to return
 # a result.
-The unit test should be modified to avoid making such calls
+The test should be modified to avoid making such calls
 # so that it is deterministic.
 This could be done with a mock implementation
 # of an interface (if using dependency injection) or mocking the library
 # used to make network requests (e.g. pytest-httpx if using httpx as an HTTP
 # client in Python).
 # Example 2: Triggering a code path that relies on a feature flag service
 # that makes a network request to find the state of the feature flag.
-The unit
+The
 # test should ideally be rewritten to avoid calling components that use
 # feature flags, or use dependency-injected configuration, or mock the feature
 # flag service.
 # Example 3: Triggering a code path that records errors or metrics that make
 # a network request to a 3rd party (e.g. Sentry or Datadog).
-The unit test
+The test
 # environment should disable these 3rd party SDKs completely, making them
 # no-ops, or mocked SDKs can be injected.